23nicolaso/Datathon/README.md

    - Ensure your CSV files are formatted correctly and placed in the project root.

 4. **Train the model**:
-python dataClassification.py
+- use python dataClassification.py
-or use our pretrained model:
+- or use our pretrained model: https://drive.google.com/file/d/10DPN6k1sAbjsJBzoIhnBdNbivHt5cZne/view?usp=sharing
-https://drive.google.com/file/d/10DPN6k1sAbjsJBzoIhnBdNbivHt5cZne/view?usp=sharing

 6. **Estimate project completion**: